 Signed, titled on artist's label verso, oil on board.

 The painting is in very good, original condition with no obvious faults to report.
-The painting is ornately framed and glazed.
-The frame has some minor scuffs and knocks commensurate with age.
+The painting is ornately framed but not glazed.

 Our auctions are currently operating as 'Live Online' auctions - details on how to bid are shown below.